sundeepbassi/The-Wellbeing-Retreat/README.md

 On the 19th of June, I had added and committed information that I had done in the readme.
 Checking the next day I noticed that the information had not been added.
 I will contact student support and the tutor supprt to check why this has happened.
 I do save my work after every peace of work and I do the git add and git commit commands and regularly do a git push to ensure that my work has been sent to github.

 The work that I submitted on the 19th of June 2021 was related to the right hand side of of the meditation section and how I had added the stucture and style to the right hand side of the meditation section.
 I used the left and right about (id) markers to create to coloured temporary marker blocks to see if the structure was in alignment.
-I found that the right had side yoga section was shorter that the left hand side.
+I found that the right hand side yoga section was shorter that the left hand side.
 I used Google Developer tools to see why both sides were not equally balanced.
 I found that the bottom margin was showing 100% on the left and although it was showing 100% on the right for the same input element, it still looked shorter on the right hand side.
 I rectified the problem by increasing the right side value to 140%.

 The sign up section is credited to a video tutorial by "How to create Sign up & Login form with HTML and CSS" | Easy tutorial | By Code Info.